Danny Barber (serial killer)

+Biography

+On October 8, 1979, in Balch Springs, Barber entered the home of 50-year-old Janice Ingram, carrying a piece of pipe he had picked up in her backyard.
+Intending to break through a window and burglarize the house, he instead discovered an open door and walked in on a startled Ingram, who began to scream.
+When she would not stop, Barber bludgeoned her around the head and face with the pipe and stabbed her in the throat, killing her.
+Ingram's naked body lay undiscovered for over two weeks before being found on October 26 by her mother Ruth Clowers and brother Roy Clowers.
+Both Janice Ingram and Ruth Clowers were already known to Barber, who had previously done manual work on the grounds of their properties.

+On May 4, 1980, Barber was arrested and imprisoned for breaking into a flea market.
+Whilst incarcerated, he confessed to Ingram's murder and that of three others in Dallas County: 39-year-old Mary Caperton on April 21, 1980; Raymond Curly on June 18, 1978; and Mercedes Mendez (aka Mercy Mendez), a 48-year-old woman who was beaten, sexually molested and shot three times in the head on January 17, 1979, before being dumped in a wooded area near Mesquite.
+Barber claimed to have engaged in sexual activity with two of the corpses.

+In August 1980, Barber was sentenced to death for the slaying of Janice Ingram and life imprisonment for two other murders.
+His execution was scheduled for January 2, 1988, and he was within one hour of it being carried out when United States Supreme Court justice Byron White issued a stay on the grounds of a technicality raised by Barber's legal team.
+A second execution date was subsequently set after a decision by U.S. District Judge Sam Sparks.

+Barber was executed by lethal injection in the Huntsville Unit on Thursday, February 11, 1999.
+Barber's last words were:

-Barber's last words were: "Hello, Ms. Ingram, it is good to see you.
+Hello, Ms. Ingram, it is good to see you.
 I said I could talk but I don't think I am gonna be able to.
 I heard one of your nieces had some angry words.
 I didn't have anything to do with the stay.
 I spent the last twenty years waiting to figure out what's going on.
 I pray that you get over it and that's the only thing I can think to say.
 I'm regretful for what I done, but I'm a different person from that time.
 If you could get to know me over the years, you could have seen it.
 I've got some people over here that believes that.
 I want to talk to my friends over here for a second.
 Well, it's good to see you guys.
 Look after Mary Lynn for me.
 Like I said, I've called my mother already, so she knows.
-Goodbye."
+Goodbye.

+He is buried at Captain Joe Byrd Cemetery.